|What are dust mites?

 barrier between yourself and the dust mites.
 Allergy bedding

 encases your entire mattress, pillow, box spring, or comforter and provides that necessary physical barrier.
 Not only can it keep

-other common household allergens are so tiny that they can easily
+Dust mites and other common household allergens are so tiny that they easily

-Allergy bedding, on the other hand, is woven tightly so that
+Allergy bedding, on the other hand, is woven much more tightly so that

 the pores are too small for dust mites and other allergens to penetrate.
 Cut off from their food supply, dust mites soon die.
 Sealed away by a

 you can continue to use all your favorite decorative sheets and

-Dust mite allergen averages around 10 microns in diameter.
-One
+The dust mite allergen averages around 10 microns in diameter with dust mites themselves being

 micron is 1/25,000 of an inch.
 To give you an idea of how small this